 The bank's Issuer Identification Number identified by the first six digits of a merchant account or credit card.

-Technical methodology of structuring data that's used in BitCoin and other crypto-currencies.
+Technical methodology of structuring data that's used in BitCoin and other crypto-currency transactions.

 The process that signals the actual billing of an authorized or pre-authorized credit card transaction.
 Often the second step of an Authorize & Capture sales process.